Type-safe bitwise operations - TL;DR

 use attribute

-Most of the function signatures for operators are written with trailing return type but the leading auto
+At most places they are left out for readability.
+Furthermore, many function signatures for operators are written with trailing return type, where the leading auto

 Supported language versions